- How are brain and spinal cord tumors in children treated?

 - Lomustine (CCNU)

 These drugs may be used alone or in various combinations, depending on the type of brain tumor.
-Chemotherapy is given in cycles.
+Doctors give chemo in cycles.
 Each cycle generally lasts about 3 to 4 weeks and is followed by a rest period to give the body time to recover.

 Possible side effects of chemotherapy

 Chemo drugs attack cells that are dividing quickly, which is why they often work against cancer cells.
-But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
-These cells are also likely to be affected by chemotherapy, which can lead to side effects.
+But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+These cells can also be affected by chemotherapy, which can lead to side effects.

-The side effects of chemotherapy depend on the type of drugs, the amount taken, and how long they are taken.
+The side effects of chemo depend on the type of drugs, the amount taken, and how long they are taken.
 Possible side effects can include:

 - Hair loss